bettytan123/Machine_Learning_Risk_Segmentation_Analysis/README.md

-# Segmentation-Analysis-on-German-Credit-data-classification-
+# Segmentation-Analysis-on-German-Credit-data

-Project description: segment credit card customers into different risk profiles using xgboost technique
+Project description: classify credit card customers into different risk profiles using xgboost technique

-• Translate the missing values in the dataset using drop, replace and getdummie functions to set missing data to zero for simple visualisation in xgboost tree later
-• Split the data into training and testing datasets using stratification, setting categorical data to binary values using one-hot encoding method to tailor the customer profile neatly
-• Optimize the parameters using cross validation and interpret the optimized xgboost model to increase the accuracy for the testing data prediction
+•	Impute the missing values, split the data into training and test datasets, applied one hot-encoding techniques, maximized the performance of XGboost model through hyper parameter tuning in python

+•	Generate insights in the workflow of Risk Analysis regarding to different applicant